 Bart at El Cantó.

-If we weren't able to cross Andorra by bike we would have to cycle back over this road.
+If we couldn't cross Andorra by bike, we would have to cycle back over this road.
 Yesterday that didn't seem too bad.
-Now we knew how high this mountain was we really hoped we would be able to pass into France via Andorra.
-In the descent we took more photos.
+Now that we knew how high this mountain was, we really hoped we could pass into France via Andorra.
+In the descent, we took more photos.

 High up in the mountains